Frequently Asked Questions

 http://www.epa.gov/ebtpages/watedrinkingwater.html

-The water quality information on this website is collected by Alberta Environment and Parks under regulatory requirements to operate a waterworks system.
+The water quality information on this website is collected by Environment and Protected Areas under regulatory requirements to operate a waterworks system.
 This is public information, however, it is not the most current available in time due to reporting schedules.
 Most information here is 30 to 60 days previous, and older.

 You are advised to contact either your water provider or Alberta Health Services to determine current water quality for your waterworks system, specifically if there are any advisories in place.
 If available, service provider contact information and websites are available under the Contact Information link (at the top) once you select a waterworks system.